Fra-Tsuna/llm-to-symbolic-planner/README.md

     (default: 'rer_prompt_augmented_2.txt')
 ```

-## Planning and Process Awareness
+## Planning and Process
-All the scripts to run the Planning and Process Awareness are in the `planning/` directory
+All the scripts to run the Planning and Process are in the `planning/` directory

 ### Usage
 To integrate the LTLf goal inside the planning domain, run: